13 Amp Plug‑In Induction Hobs: Pros and Cons Explained

 Pros of 13 Amp Plug‑In Induction Hobs

-• Great for renters – If you move home, you can unplug it and take it with you, unlike a hardwired hob that’s fixed in place.
+If you move home, you can simply unplug it and take it with you — unlike a hardwired hob that’s fixed in place.

-• Lower initial cost – Plug-in models are usually more affordable than hardwired induction hobs, making them budget-friendly for first-time buyers.
+Plug-in models are usually more affordable than hardwired induction hobs, making them budget-friendly for first-time buyers.

-• Energy efficient – Induction technology transfers heat directly into the pan, reducing wasted energy compared to gas or ceramic hobs.
+Induction technology transfers heat directly into the pan, reducing wasted energy compared to gas or ceramic hobs.

-• Safe to use – Features such as automatic shut-off, child safety locks, and residual heat indicators reduce the risk of burns and accidents.
+Features such as automatic shut-off, child safety locks, and residual heat indicators help prevent burns and accidents.

-• Lightweight and portable – Many models are easy to transport, making them ideal for holiday homes or pop-up catering events.
+Many models are easy to transport, making them perfect for holiday homes or pop-up catering events.

 Cons of 13 Amp Plug‑In Induction Hobs

-• Limited total power – The maximum output (around 2.8 kW) must be shared between all active cooking zones, reducing performance when multitasking.
+The maximum output (around 2.8 kW) is shared between all active cooking zones, reducing performance when multitasking.

-• Slower when cooking multiple dishes – You may notice longer boil times or slower frying if more than one zone is in use.
+You may notice longer boil times or slower frying when more than one zone is in use.

-• Not suited for heavy cooking – If you regularly prepare large meals or entertain guests, the restricted power can become frustrating.
+If you regularly cook large meals or entertain guests, the restricted power can become frustrating.

-• Fewer premium models – The choice is smaller compared to hardwired hobs, meaning fewer advanced features such as bridging zones or ultra-fast boost settings.
+There’s a smaller choice compared to hardwired hobs, with fewer advanced features like bridging zones or ultra-fast boost settings.

-• Potential compatibility issues – Some older kitchen circuits may not cope well with the sustained high current draw, requiring an electrical check before installation.
+Some older kitchen circuits may struggle with the sustained high current draw, so an electrical check may be needed before installation.

 Conclusion: Is a 13 Amp Plug-In Induction Hob Right for You?